 If you never included grandmothers before, don’t feel that you need to change the tradition, unless my writing inspires you to consider the idea.
 However, if you have included grandmothers previously and you stop at the divorce, what message will this send your children?
 Remember, children are always watching what you do.
 What advice would you provide your child about this, if your child was the mother?

-Tips for Including Grandma in Post-Divorce Mother’s Day Celebrations
+Tips for including grandma in Mother’s Day after divorce.

 Here are a few tips for including grandmother in Mother’s Day after divorce, if you feel so moved.
 Again, these issues are up for debate, but you might find it is a nice tradition.
 I know in my first marriage it was easier to include my mother-in-law than to deal with the drama of not.